sagargaikwad-github/OrderFruit/README.md

 # About

 "Order Fruit" is an Android application that is made for practice for SqliteDB, and RazorPay Integration.
-I used a local database for practice just like an ecommerce app.
+I used a local database for practice and made features like an e-commerce app.
 I also used SQL-Joins on the tables.
 Apart from imageLoading and Razorpay-test-Payment, our app doesn't require an internet connection.

 # Features
 We added Categorized, Seasonal, and many more categories for Fruits. also Liked, Cart, Payment, and Order Summary records we can see.